waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## B. Key Lessons Learned
 - **Confirmation Bias Kills Progress:** My manual assessment of map connectivity and partitioning is highly unreliable.
 I MUST trust my `map_analyzer` tool and system warnings over my own intuition.
 Repeatedly attempting to path to unreachable locations or believing I am trapped are critical failures.
 - **Escape is Not Guaranteed (CRITICAL LESSON):** I incorrectly assumed fleeing from wild battles was always possible.
 The DODRIO in Cerulean Cave proved this wrong by preventing escape, leading to a party wipe.
 I must not rely on running as a guaranteed safe option, especially when at low health.
 - **Tool Maintenance is NOT a 'Task':** Listing tool repair as a 'to-do' item is a form of procrastination and a violation of D1.
-Tool refinement must be the immediate next action upon identifying a flaw.

 # II.
 Game & World Mechanics